Originally written March 2015. Updated, expanded, and edited.

 First, it makes salvation dependent on reading the right words and believing the right things.

-Second, the first century Christian church had no Bible.
+Second, the first-century Christian church had no Bible.
 They had the Old Testament, a text that makes no mention of Christian salvation and Christian oral traditions.
+Besides, most early Christians could not read or write.

 Third, the gospels were not written until decades after Jesus Christ died and resurrected from the dead.
-The writings of Paul were written first and they are quite sparse when it comes mentioning Jesus and clearly articulating the Christian gospel.
+The writings of the Apostle Paul were written first, and they are quite sparse when it comes mentioning Jesus and clearly articulating the Christian gospel.
 Paul’s writings need the gospels for the Christian/Pauline gospel to make sense.

 Fourth, the printing press was invented 1500 years AFTER the death of Jesus.
 What Bible did people read before the invention of the printing press?